ldaniel/fgv-time-series-analysis/README.md

 Time series analysis comprises methods for analyzing time series data in order to extract meaningful statistics and other characteristics of the data.
 Time series forecasting is the use of a model to predict future values based on previously observed values.

-In this project, we developed a set of works to go further in Time Series Analysis.
+In this project, we developed a set of tasks to go further in Time Series Analysis.

 This website intends to present the work analysis for the *"Análise de Séries Temporais"* class assignment.